Which of the following elements does not exist as a diatomic mole... | Study Prep in Pearson+

-Which of the following elements does not exist as a diatomic molecule in its elemental form?
+Which of the following elements does not exist as a diatomic molecule in nature?

 A